MaleehaQazi/GACD_CourseProject/CodeBook.md

 - When determining which features to keep, a simple grep command was used to find all features that had either 'mean' or 'std' in their names (as they are given in the 'features.txt' file).
 This resulted in a total of 79 out of 561 numeric features being kept in the final dataset.

 - All numeric features' names were kept as-is from the 'features.txt' file, so that the columns choosen could be compared directly with the raw data as given.
 No (potential) typos, or spelling errors were corrected for.
-Due to the highly technical nature of the data and the limited understanding of what each variable represents, more meaningful names were not choosen.
+Due to the highly technical nature of the data and my limited understanding of what each variable represents, more meaningful names were not choosen.

 - The descriptive activity names were taken from the list given in the 'activity_labels.txt' file, and they were not manipulated in anyway.
 The column containing these values was named "activityLabels", and this column was bound to the concetenated dataset using 'cbind'.